5 Expert Tips on Hydrating for a Marathon

 26.2 miles.
 It’s a number any long-distance runner knows all too-well.
 For a marathoner, it’s where they hit their stride.
 Nothing less will do!
 But, taking all those steps can take a toll on your body.

-With more than 98,000 runners expected for this year’s New York City Marathon (including our own Ari Goldberg!), we thought it was the perfect time for a few important reminders.
+With more than 98,000 runners expected for this year’s New York City Marathon, we thought it was the perfect time for a few important reminders.

 The most important thing to remember?
 Stay hydrated before, during and even after you cross that finish line.
 There’s nothing more important than feeling your best, and accomplishing your goals.